HereLiesHugo/KeySocket/README.md

 - This application is designed for personal use or trusted environments
 - SSH credentials are not stored on the server
 - All connections are established in real-time and closed when the browser disconnects
-- Built-in rate limiting prevents abuse (2 connections per IP)
-- Automatic cleanup prevents resource exhaustion
 - For production use, consider adding:
   - HTTPS/TLS encryption
   - Authentication/authorization for the web interface
+  - Rate limiting
-  - Enhanced logging and monitoring
+  - Connection logging and monitoring

 ## Technologies Used